Nosebleed: Society and culture

-In the visual language of Japanese manga and anime, nosebleeding often indicates that the bleeding person is sexually aroused.
+In the visual language of Japanese manga and anime, a nosebleed (鼻血, hanaji) often indicates that the bleeding person is sexually aroused.
 In Western fiction, nosebleeds often signify intense mental focus or effort, particularly during the use of psychic powers.

 In American and Canadian usage, "nosebleed section" and "nosebleed seats" are common slang for seating at sporting or other spectator events that are the highest up and farthest away from the event.
 The reference alludes to the propensity for nasal hemorrhage at high altitudes, usually owing to lower barometric pressure.

 The oral history of the Native American Sioux tribe includes reference to women who experience nosebleeds as a result of a lover's playing of music, implying sexual arousal.

 In the Finnish language, "picking blood from one's nose" and "begging for a nosebleed" are commonly used in abstract meaning to describe self-destructive behaviour, for example ignoring safety procedures or deliberately aggravating stronger parties.

 In Filipino slang, to "have a nosebleed" is to have serious difficulty conversing in English with a fluent or native English speaker.
 It can also refer to anxiety brought on by a stressful event such as an examination or a job interview.

 In the Dutch language, "pretending to have a nosebleed" is a saying that means pretending not to know anything about something.